Meghanaramesha/BLOG/GitBook_Content/Influencers/RZain/Unitys Strategic Pivot A New Ecosystem for Game Discovery Distribution and Monetization  Unite 2025.md

-﻿# Unityâ€™s Strategic Pivot A New Ecosystem for Game Discovery, Distribution, and Monetization â€” Unite 2025
+# Unity’s Strategic Pivot A New Ecosystem for Game Discovery, Distribution, and Monetization — Unite 2025

 The mobile and PC gaming landscape is undergoing a foundational shift away from walled-garden platforms.
 Unity is positioning itself as the essential infrastructure for this new era, creating a vertically integrated ecosystem that empowers developers to develop, deploy, and grow with unprecedented control and efficiency.
 This transition unlocks new, high-margin revenue streams for developers and presents a massive opportunity for platforms that facilitate open discovery and commerce.